mattvagni/triangles-slack/README.md

 Once you've cloned this repository run `npm install` to install all dependencies.

 Then, to start the website run `npm run start`.
-This should open a browser window.
+This will start everything needed for you to view the website locally.
+It should also automatically open a browser window with the local version of the site running.
+If not, check the output in your terminal to work out what's going on.

 To publish changes, open a pull request on Github.
 Once that's merged your changes will be automatically deployed.